 Travel to cheap countries

-Thailand is a cheap country, but not as cheap as it used to be.
-Nowadays there are cheaper countries in Asia like for example India and Nepal.
-But imagine you are able to save up to US$20,000.
+Thailand is a cheap country to travel, but not as cheap as it used to be.
+Nowadays there are cheaper countries in Asia: Iran, India, Bangladesh, Indonesia, Nepal to name some.
+Imagine you are able to save up to $20,000 USD to travel the world.
 Regarding the above stated example that would make you stay on the road for about 20 months!
 That is more than 1,5 years.

 As I said before it all comes down what you want and what you are willing to sacrifice.
 Do you really want to eat a tuna can and a piece of bread for lunch?
 Or want to sleep in hostels and noisy dorms?
 Travelling is not all glitter and glamour!

 There are many opportunities to gain some extra income while travelling.
 I don’t need to tell you that working while traveling can keep you on the road for a long time.
 Work for free accommodation or for free partying is common as well.
 It is very common among young travellers, but I never did anything like this.
 Until the end of 2016 when I moved to Sydney I did not work while traveling.

 I did some volunteer work in for example Costa Rica where I spent a couple weeks helping to protect sea turtles on a remote island.This is one of the experiences I listed in my blog with travel adventures from around the world.
 End of 2016 and the beginning of 2017 I made my way to Australia though to take a break from traveling.
 Read about my Australian Dream in my Australian Working Holiday Visa blog.

 Although I have never really worked during my travels here is a list of jobs that don't require a work permit that I compiled to help you to afford to travel full time.